-Dr. Seth Waldman is the Director of the Division of Pain Management at Hospital for Special Surgery.
-He is ACGME board-certified both in anesthesiology and pain medicine, and has more than fifteen years of experience in pain management.
+Dr. Seth Waldman is an anesthesiologist in the Pain Management Division at Hospital for Special Surgery.
+He is ACGME board certified both in anesthesiology and pain medicine, and has more than twenty years of experience in pain management.
 Dr. Waldman’s practice is devoted to the evaluation and non-operative management of orthopedic and neurologic pain.
 He has expertise in the management of low back pain, sciatica, sports injuries, arthritis, and post-laminectomy syndrome, and specializes in therapeutic and diagnostic spinal injections and the management of neurologic pain.
 Dr. Waldman has been listed in Castle Connolly Guides’ and New York Magazine’s "Best Doctors in New York" issue every year since 2001.

 A native of New York, Dr. Waldman is a graduate of the six-year accelerated biomedical education program at Union University and the Albany Medical College.
 Following graduate school, he was a resident in general surgery and internal medicine at Mount Sinai Medical School - Beth Israel Medical Center in New York.
 His specialty training in anesthesiology was completed at the Harvard Medical School - Beth Israel Hospital, where he was chosen as Chief Resident in Anesthesiology and Critical Care during his senior year.
 Dr. Waldman then remained at Harvard for additional fellowship training in pain management, completed at Massachusetts General Hospital and Beth Israel Hospital.